apostrophecms/apostrophe-documentation/reference/apostrophe-pieces-widgets/index.md

 A utility method to append a piece to the ._pieces array for the given widget correctly, whether the join has relationship properties or not.
 ### afterLoadOne(*req*, *widget*, *callback*)
+This ALWAYS gets called, so you can do special handling here no matter what.
+Whether your widgets were loaded en masse "by id" or one at a time, this method always gets called for each.
 ### widgetCursor(*req*, *criteria*)
-Hook to modify cursor before the load method is invoked
+Hook to modify cursor before the load method is invoked.
+Applies the filters specified for the join.